Skip to main content

 First Eligibility Check:

-Prior to the end of the third week of the previous semester
+(prior to end of the third week of the previous semester)

-• Applicants must meet required GPA in designated portions of the degree program established by the program/department of the teacher candidate’s major
+• Applicants must meet the required GPA in designated portions of the degree program established by the program/department of the teacher candidate’s major.

 Second Eligibility Check: